andypoon-0311/notes-azure-function-app/README.md

 # notes-azure-function-app
 Simple function app in python to store notes using azure python sdk v2

-Disclaimer: For anyone else that may come across this repository, this was for a school project, please excuse the sloppy code if it comes off as sloppy I am not a developer by trade.
-And if you wish, feel free to take it and make it better for your own purposes.

 ## Overview

 *Refer To MyFunctionProject/requirements.txt for dependencies*